Foreclosure Notice of Default

-Basically, a foreclosure notice of default is a document that has to be recorded at the County Recorder’s Office and notice served to the home owner by the lender to start the process of foreclosure.
+A foreclosure notice of default is a document that is recorded at the County Recorder’s Office which then gives notice to the home owner and everyone else that the foreclosure process has started.
 In Utah typically the bank will hire a Trustee to handle the process.
 The three attorneys that act as Trustees for the bank that handle most of the foreclosures in Salt Lake County, Davis County, Weber County and Utah County are: Lundberg (eTitle), Halliday Watkins, and Orange Title.
 There are a few others.

 The foreclosure notice of default must be sent to anyone who has an interest in the property (any other loans, lenders, or even contractors who are owed money for work done to a property will get a copy).